Score-Based Generative Models for PET Image Reconstruction: Introduction

 Most inverse problems in imaging are ill-posed, in the sense that the solution may not exist, not be unique, or not depend continuously on the measurement noise \citep{EnglHanke:1996,ItoJin:2015}.
 To stabilise the reconstruction process, prior knowledge is often leveraged through a penalising functional that promotes solutions from a desirable image subset.
 The priors are typically hand-crafted to promote desired features in the reconstructed image, such as sparsity of edges \citep{Rudin1992} or smoothness.
-Furthermore, if an additional image is available, e.g. with high resolution structural information, a suitable prior can promote common features between the two images \citep{Ehrhardt2021}.
-This is often referred to as guided reconstruction.
+Furthermore, if an additional image is available, e.g. with high resolution structural information, a suitable prior can promote common features between the two images, commonly referred to as guided reconstruction \citep{Ehrhardt2021}.
 In recent years, deep learning approaches have shown state-of-the-art performance in PET image reconstruction, see surveys \citep{Reader2020DLPET,Pain2022DLPET}.
 Existing approaches include post-processing \citep{Kaplan2018}, to synthesise high-dose images from low-dose ones (which is akin to denoising), and deep unrolled optimisation \citep{Abolfazl2021,guazzo2021learned}.
-However, these supervised approaches require large volumes of paired data that is often hard to acquire.
+However, these supervised approaches require large volumes of paired data that is often hard to acquire, and their performance may degrade greatly in the presence of distributional shift \citep{antun2020instabilities,darestani2022test}.